Where is Romania?

-> Romania has a mean elevation of 414 m above sea level.
-Its lowest elevation is Black Sea.
-Its highest elevation is Moldoveanu which is 2,544m above tall.
+Romania has a mean elevation of 414 m above sea level.

-> It has an incredibly varied climate from subarctic in Siberia, tundra in the north, humid continental in European Russia, and mild along the coast.
+It has an incredibly varied climate from subarctic in Siberia, tundra in the north, humid continental in European Russia, and mild along the coast.
 Its terrain is mountainous, with some rolling hills.

 Romania has a population of 21,599,736 making it the 57th largest in the world.
 The country's population is relatively evenly distributed.